nazmisani/SkyScanner/README.md

-✈️ Skyscanner Virtual Internship: Date Picker App
+# ✈️ Skyscanner Virtual Internship: Date Picker App

-This project is a part of the Virtual Work Experience Program by Skyscanner, where I was tasked with building a simple web application using Skyscanner's Backpack design system.
-The goal of this project is to simulate a real-world development scenario while practicing modern front-end tools and continuous integration techniques used by Skyscanner engineers.
+This project is part of the **Virtual Work Experience Program by Skyscanner**, where I was challenged to build a simple web application using Skyscanner's open-source **Backpack** design system.
+The goal is to simulate a real-world development experience while learning the tools, practices, and mindset used by Skyscanner engineers.

+---

-📌 Project Overview
+## 📌 Project Overview

-The application is a Date Reservation Page, designed to mimic a key functionality found in travel platforms like Skyscanner.
-The features include:
+The app replicates a **Date Reservation Page**, a core feature found in many travel platforms.
+It includes the following elements:

-A headline: “Tanggal Reservasi”
+- 🏷️ A headline: **"Tanggal Reservasi"**

-A calendar date picker
+- 🗓️ A **calendar date picker**

-A "Lanjutkan" button
+- 🔘 A **"Lanjutkan"** button

+This app was built with a focus on clean UI, reusability, and maintainability.

+---

-🛠️ Tech Stack & Tools
+## 🛠️ Tech Stack & Tools

-React – JavaScript library for building user interfaces
+- **React** – JavaScript library for building interactive UIs

-Backpack – Skyscanner's open-source design system
+- **Backpack** – Skyscanner’s design system (components, styles, theming)

-Jest & Testing Library – for writing and running automated tests
+- **Jest & Testing Library** – For writing and running automated unit tests

-CI/CD concepts – applied through test integration and modular design
+- **CI/CD Concepts** – Integrated through modular and testable design

+---

-📚 What I Learned
+## 📚 What I Learned

-How to integrate a third-party design system (Backpack) into a React app
+- How to integrate a third-party design system (**Backpack**) into a React app

-Basics of component-based architecture and UI design
+- Understanding component-based architecture and reusable UI elements

-Writing automated tests to ensure functionality
+- Writing basic automated tests using Jest & React Testing Library

-Following industry-level workflow and tools used by companies like Skyscanner
+- Emulating professional development workflow (setup, code, test)

+---

+### ✅ Status:

+**UnCompleted**
+Final result: `App.js` file with integrated calendar and test coverage.

+---

+> 📝 _This project is a fictional internship task provided by Skyscanner for learning purposes only._